xeon123/KCNA-notes/9 Container Orchestration.md

   - Only if the pod and service are in the same namespace
 - Does Kubernetes currently provide a built-in solution for pod networking?
   - No, Kubernetes does not have a built-in solution for pod networking.
-- How should you refer to a service located in a separate namespace called "apps" from the default namespace in Kubernetes?
-  - By using the pattern: .apps
-- What are the two unique identifiers required for hosts in a network?
-  - Unique hostname and MAC address
-- How are all the pods and services for a namespace grouped together within the DNS subdomain in Kubernetes?
-  - They are grouped under the subdomain with the name of the namespace.
-- In a Container Network Interface (CNI) setup, where does the kubelet look to determine which plugin should be used?
-  - In the CNI config directory containing configuration files
-- In a Container Network Interface (CNI) plugin configuration file, what does the "type" field indicate when set to "host-local" under the IPAM section?
-  - The type of IP address management used for pods
-- How can a pod within a Kubernetes cluster reach a service?
-  - By using the service name